 The counter is a one channel counter operated on a crump which was installed to assist fish over the large weir.
-The counter operated well over the course of the summer and provides consistently accurate data.
+The counter operated well over the course of the summer.
+This counter provides consistent accurate data.
 A new camera was installed early in the summer.
 A small number of fish have been seen by-passing the counter by going over the weir in high water conditions.
-The counter needs attention in the coming years to ensure it continues to provide accurate information, it is set up to count salmon.
+The counter needs attention in the coming years to ensure it continues to provide accurate information.
+This counter is set up to count salmon.